 As you can see, there is a slight change of framing between the three shots.
 And that’s the unfortunate issue you are going to get with most lenses – when you focus at different areas of the frame, there is a potential for a change in focal length, which can mess up the framing!
 This means that if you were to take such images to Photoshop and try to automatically stitch them, they might not stitch properly due to alignment issues.

 After right-clicking the six images in Lightroom and selecting “Open as Layers in Photoshop” and letting Photoshop do its initial work, I selected all layers, then went to Edit->Auto-Align Layers:

 What this does, is align layers and cut off parts that are not present in all layers.
 After the process was complete, I cropped the image a little bit to only be left with the full image.
 Next, I visited Edit->Auto-Blend Layers and picked “Stack Images”.
 I deselected both “Seamless Tones and Colors” and “Content Aware Fill Transparent Areas” since I did not need them.

 Once blending was done, I ended up with layer masks on top of each layer.
 Although Photoshop did a wonderful job, I still selected a soft brush and brushed off the abrupt edges manually from some areas.
 The image was ready and it only took me about 3-5 minutes to get this all done.

 The pixel shift technology offered by some modern cameras is amazing.
-If manufacturers continue to work in advancing this feature a bit further by taking quicker shots and processing them, finding ways to blend images better and take care of other issues and limitations, this will be a very desirable feature to have on every camera.
+If manufacturers continue to work on advancing this feature a bit further by taking quicker shots and processing them, finding ways to blend images better, and take care of other issues and limitations, this will be a very desirable feature to have on every camera.